Port Orange Flood Insurance (2026): Cost by Zone & How to Buy It

 - Halifax River & Spruce Creek areas — Zone AE: roughly $2,000–$7,000/yr.

-- 25% CRS discount in high-risk zones — the best rating of any Volusia city.
+- 25% CRS discount in high-risk zones — a top-tier CRS Class 5 rating.

-- Flood insurance is not lender-required for most Port Orange homes (they're Zone X).
+- Flood insurance is not lender-required for most Port Orange homes (they're Zone X) — but if your homeowners policy is with Citizens, flood coverage is now being phased in regardless of zone.

 Flood insurance cost by Port Orange area (2026)